Catholic Women's League

-The Catholic Women's League (CWL) is a Roman Catholic lay organisation founded in 1906 by Margaret Fletcher.
+The Catholic Women's League (CWL) is a Catholic lay organisation founded in 1906 by Margaret Fletcher.
 Originally intended to bring together Catholic women in England, the organization has grown, and may be found in numerous Commonwealth countries.
 It is especially flourishing in Canada, Australia, New Zealand and Hong Kong.
-Membership consists mainly of women who are members of the Roman Catholic Church, and who work together to promote Catholic values and to carry out volunteer and charitable work.
+Membership consists mainly of women who are members of the Catholic Church, and who work together to promote Catholic values and to carry out volunteer and charitable work.

 History

 In 1906, Margaret Fletcher, an English convert to Catholicism, suggested the founding of a Catholic women's organization in England.
 She was supported in this idea by a small group of women, who formed the core of the organization at its beginning.
 The first official gathering of the Catholic Women's League was in 1907.
 By the 1920s, the CWL had approximately 22,000 members, many of whom were well educated, middle class women.

 Fletcher was socially conservative, opposed to women's suffrage, and concerned about the influence of secular women's organizations.
-Her intent in establishing the Catholic Women's League was to provide an alternative organization for Catholic women, one that allowed them to engage in public affairs from a Catholic perspective.
+Her intent in establishing the League was to provide an alternative organization for Catholic women to engage in public affairs from a Catholic perspective.
 Fletcher believed that education was crucial for preparing Catholic women to play a greater role in civic life.

 In the first decades of the 20th century, social norms about women's role in the public sphere was changing, as women's suffrage in the United Kingdom was debated in Parliament, and eventually won in 1918, for some women, and for all women in 1928.
 After women gained the vote, women's organizations played a key role in organizing women voters on various political and social issues.
 In keeping with Catholic doctrine, leaders of the CWL campaigned against easing restrictions on divorce, and against the legalization of abortion.
 They supported the government's provision of universal family allowances as a means to support larger families.
 Members of CWL also engaged in charitable activities, and advocated in favor of policies that addressed social ills.